-If you're in the process of setting up your Sense monitor and have successfully connected to your Wi-Fi network, your Sense monitor should begin to talk to our server and begin the signal check process.
+If you're in the process of setting up your Sense monitor and have successfully connected to your Wi-Fi network, your Sense monitor should begin to talk to our server and begin the automatic calibration process.

 If your Sense monitor is having trouble communicating with the Sense server:

 - Check your router or firewall configurations to ensure that the Sense monitor can connect to the internet.
 Please ensure the following ports are unblocked as Sense uses them to securely communicate with our servers: TCP 123, 443, 6514, 8482, and UDP 53.